waddelltw/csci2200/readme.md

-Welcome to the CSCI 2200 repository!
+#Welcome to the CSCI 2200 repository!
+---

-Code repositories are an important technology in IT.
+`Code` repositories are an important technology in IT.
 They provide several things:
 1. Code sharing across geographically dispersed team members
 2. Versioning of software
 3. A (relatively) safe, 'central' storage location for collections of software